Subscribe to Radio Times

 Skullcandy is now enjoying a resurgence in popularity, and one that we’d say is largely down to a wise price positioning.
 Rather than competing with Apple, Samsung, Bose and Sennheiser's high-end efforts, it has kept its recently released audio products fun and affordable.
 After all, not everybody needs (or can afford) aficionado-level sound in their ears.
 For many people, earbuds are simply a light, convenient addition to their work or gym bag.

 So it comes as little surprise that Skullcandy’s first-ever pair of noise-cancelling earbuds are also one of the very cheapest on the market.
 Of course, this can go one of two ways – but for the most part, the Indy ANC do their brand proud.
 Read on for our in-depth review of these noise-cancelling earbuds, and for a look at another recent release from the same company, don’t miss our Skullcandy Dime review.
+You may also want to compare these earbuds against other affordable options in our best budget wireless earbuds article.

 The Indy ANC earbuds are beset with a few issues but hold their own in the form of a snug fit, appealing design and realistic price tag.
 If you manage to get to grips with the button sensors, you’ll likely find these a solid companion on your commute, run or gym session – but the limited noise-cancellation might not hold up in office spaces where you can’t get away with the volume at full blast.
 But we loved the Personal Profile customizability, which palpably improved the audio clarity.